Dionysius I of Syracuse: Intellectual tastes

 Like Pisistratus, tyrant of Athens, Dionysius was fond of having literary men around him, such as the historian Philistus, the poet Philoxenus, and the philosopher Plato, but treated them in a most arbitrary manner.
 Diodorus Siculus relates in his Bibliotheca historica that Dionysius once had Philoxenus arrested and sent to the quarries for voicing a bad opinion about his poetry.
 The next day, he released Philoxenus because of his friends' requests, and brought the poet before him for another poetry reading.
 Dionysius read his own work and the audience applauded.
 When he asked Philoxenus how he liked it, the poet turned to the guards and said "take me back to the quarries."
 Plutarch relates a version of this story in his On the Fortune of Alexander.

 He also posed as an author and patron of literature; his poems, severely criticized by Philoxenus, were hissed at the Olympic games, but having gained a prize for a tragedy on the Ransom of Hector at the Lenaea at Athens, he was so elated that he engaged in a debauch which, according to some sources, proved fatal.
 His name is also known for the legend of Damon and Pythias, and he features indirectly (via his son) in the legend of the Sword of Damocles.
 The Ear of Dionysius in Syracuse is an artificial limestone cave named after Dionysius.

 Historical significance and legacy

-Dionysius was one of the major figures in Greek and European history.
-He was a champion of the struggle between the Greeks and Carthage for Sicily, and was the first to bring the war into the enemy's territory.
-He transformed Syracuse into the most powerful city in the Greek world, and made it the seat of an empire stretching from Sicily across to Italy.
-It is said that Dionysius foreshadowed the accomplishments of Alexander the Great and beyond him of Augustus.
-He also foreshadowed these later rulers in being one of the first Greek rulers to be given divine honors during his lifetime, and he made innovations in military technique, such as siege engines, which became a standard feature of warfare under Alexander the Great and later generals.
+He was one of the first Greek rulers to be given divine honors during his lifetime, and he made innovations in military technique, such as siege engines, which became a standard feature of warfare under Alexander the Great and later generals.

 It has been theorized that Brennus was working in concert with Dionysius, who sought to control all of Sicily.
 Rome had strong allegiances with Messana, a small city state in north east Sicily, which Dionysius wanted to control.
 Rome's army being pinned down by Brennus' efforts would have assisted Dionysius's campaign.

-Walls of Syracuse

-In 402 BC Dionysius I began building the walls of Syracuse, which included an impressive citadel, the Euryalus fortress, protecting the plateau to the northwest of Syracuse, the remains of which are still visible today.
-The walls were completed in 397 BC and had the following characteristics: